-Trump piles pressure on China over trade, to push ahead with tariffs
+Trump to push ahead with tariffs, piles pressure on China trade

 Meanwhile, Europe and the IMF issued strong warnings to Washington to step back from the brink of a trade war.

-"In a so-called trade war ... nobody wins, one generally finds losers on both sides," International Monetary Fund head Christine Lagarde said on Wednesday, adding that a trade war would take a "formidable" toll on global economic growth.
+"In a so-called trade war ... nobody wins, one generally finds losers on both sides," IMF head Christine Lagarde said on Wednesday, adding that a trade war would take a "formidable" toll on global economic growth.

 In Geneva, China raised its concerns at the World Trade Organization where 17 other WTO members also voiced misgivings.